Torysh: Rocks

 This process occurs over tens of millions of years.
 The complicated mix of processes means that the boulders vary in appearance, with some exhibiting cracks and weathering marks, while others being completely smooth.
 Rocks also vary in colour.
 They also vary in size, from marble-sized to car-sized, although most are roughly 3-4 metres in diameter.

 This type of rocks is not rare around the world, although Torysh is home to some of the largest examples.
 Some of the boulders are embedded within softer sedimentary rocks in the ground of the valley.
 These rocks may contain unique fossils as a result - many Jurassic fossils of plants have been found at and near the site.
 The boulders date from the Jurassic Cretaceous period, around 120-180 million years ago.

 The area has a high salt deposits in the ground, as it is situated near the Caspian and the rocks were formed therefrom.
 Salt-tolerant shrubs and grasses grow, which can survive the arid and salty conditions.

 Folklore

-According to local legend, the Mangystau Region in modern-day western Kazakhstan was invaded by hoardes of enemies.
+According to local legend, the Mangystau Region in modern-day western Kazakhstan was invaded by hordes of enemies.
 Residents prayed for help, and the skies sent a downpour of rain, thunder and lightning.
 All the enemies were instantly turned to stone, leaving thousands of strange rock formations across the region, and in Torysh.